6fish/6fish.github.io/_posts/2018-6-16-whole_chicken_two_ways.md

 After letting the chicken marinate for several hours, we carcaramelize the onions.
 ![stir_fry]({{ site.baseurl }}/images/whole_chicken_two_ways/stir_fry.jpg)

-Next we add the chicken and peppers and cook
+Next we add the chicken and peppers and cook until the chicken is moist and tender and let simmer.
 ![finished]({{ site.baseurl }}/images/whole_chicken_two_ways/finished_stir.jpg)

 ## All together
+Tada!
 ![all done]({{ site.baseurl }}/images/whole_chicken_two_ways/finished.jpg)